Tag: argue

 Jesus knew what Judas would do, but he washed his feet.

 Why keep focusing on this?
 Why keep repeating, “…but he washed his feed?”
 There is a general feeling of , even of , going on.
 Families are ripping themselves apart over politics and policies.
-Families and friends are allowing those who are not in a personal with them to define their relationships with others.
+Families and friends are allowing those who are not in a personal relationship with them to define their with .

 There is and wisdom about not being in relationship with toxic or harmful people, but are we really correctly defining who are toxic and harmful?